rtr2421/rtr2421.github.io/welcome.md

 {% include youtubePlayer.html id="7hEXyX84Q7w" %}

 A typical match is broken up into three parts.
 For the first 15-20 seconds of the match the robots run on their own.
 After that, human players take over and drive the robots around to try and score more points for 2-3 minutes.
-The last 30 seconds of the game are designated as the endgame, where the robots usually try to clime some part of the playing field.
+The last 30 seconds of the game are designated as the endgame, where the robots usually try to climb some part of the playing field.

 Matches are played with a 3 robot alliance against another 3 robot alliance.
 During qualification matches, teams are randomly assigned to alliances such that they will either play with or against all other teams.
 Teams are then ranked and the top 8 teams are designated as alliance captains.
 The alliance captains each pick two other teams for the playoffs.
 All of this takes place over a very busy weekend.